 Introduction

-We all know nudniks in action.
-They complain when the music is too loud, post bad reviews online when their coffee is not warm enough, write angry letters, or threaten to switch a service provider when they wait too much time on hold.
+We have all encountered nudniks in action.
+They complain when the music is too loud, post bad reviews online when their coffee is not hot enough, write angry letters, or threaten to switch their service provider if they have to wait too long on hold.
 These consumers are often derided by social and mass media for their pettiness and nagging.
-Yet, in “Theory of the Nudnik: The Future of Consumer Activism and What We Can Do to Stop It” (the Nudnik Article), Professors Yonathan Arbel and Roy Shapira propose that nudnik customers should be celebrated as the engines of market discipline.
-As the authors explain, nudnik consumers typically generate significant social benefits.
-Through their actions, nudniks can direct attention to seller misconduct, imposing reputational costs that complement, and sometimes substitute, direct legal sanctions.
+Yet, in “Theory of the Nudnik: The Future of Consumer Activism and What We Can Do to Stop It” (the Nudnik Article), Professors Yonathan Arbel and Roy Shapira propose that nudnik customers should be lauded for acting as engines of market discipline, arguing that nudnik consumers typically generate significant social benefits.
+According to Arbel and Shapira, the action s of nudniks can draw attention to seller misconduct, thereby imposing reputational costs that complement, and sometimes substitute for, direct legal sanctions.

-The Theory of the Nudnik, as developed by Arbel and Shapira, offers promise for policymakers and consumer protection advocates: through their actions, nudnik customers can fill important regulatory loopholes by serving as private enforcers of consumers’ rights.
-Although firms constantly attempt to silence nudniks using a myriad of tools and technological advancements, some nudniks manage to get heard, and—in the process—serve as important market discipliners, discouraging sellers from misbehaving.
+The Theory of the Nudnik, as developed by Arbel and Shapira, offers promise for policymakers and consumer protection advocates.
+According to their argument, nudnik customers can compensate for important regulatory lacunae by serving as private enforcers of consumers’ rights.
+Although firms constantly attempt to silence nudniks using a myriad of tools and technological advances, some nudniks manage to get heard, and, in the process, serve as important market discipliners, discouraging sellers from misbehaving.

-The Theory of the Nudnik is sound and its normative message appealing.
-This response seeks to complicate it, however, by considering the distributional implications of disciplining markets through nudnik-based activism.
-Under the authors’ account, nudnik consumers can prompt sellers to enhance their quality of service for all consumers, and to generate “positive spillovers that reverberate throughout the economy.”
-Yet, while focusing on nudniks’ contribution to consumer welfare in the aggregate, the authors overlook the distributional implications of nudnik-based consumer activism.
-This response addresses the missing distributional angle, suggesting that nudnik activism (and sellers’ responses to it) may not affect all consumers uniformly.
-Rather, overly relying on consumer nudniks, or activists, to discipline sellers might yield regressive distributional outcomes.
+There is undoubtedly a sound basis to the Theory of the Nudnik, and its normative message is appealing.
+This response seeks to complicate the theory, however, by considering the distributional implications of disciplining markets through nudnik-based activism.
+As presented by the authors, nudnik consumers can prompt sellers to enhance their quality of service for all consumers, and to generate “positive spillovers that reverberate throughout the economy.”
+However, while focusing on nudniks’ contribution to consumer welfare in the aggregate, the authors overlook the distributional implications of nudnik-based consumer activism.
+This response addresses the missing distributional aspect, suggesting that nudnik activism (and sellers’ responses to it) may not affect all consumers uniformly.
+Rather, over reliance on consumer nudniks, or activists, to discipline sellers could yield regressive distributional outcomes.

-This response addresses three main distributional concerns that Nudnik Theory raises.
-First, as the authors acknowledge, thanks to technological advancements and the use of big data, sellers are increasingly able to target nudnik consumers ex ante, before they are even able to voice their concerns.
-As a result, sellers often treat nudniks more favorably than non-complainers, in an attempt to either silence them or to keep their business.
-Nudniks’ demographics may therefore matter from a distributional perspective.
-Empirical evidence suggests that it is often the upper-class, better educated customers who feel entitled enough to complain.
-Taken together, this suggests that nudnik-based segmentation of consumers might yield regressive distributional outcomes, transferring wealth from lower income consumers to those who are already better off.
-Second, to the extent that nudniks manage to (at least partially) voice their dissatisfaction, it is important to identify who benefits from this reputational information.
-Here, I will propose that there is reason to believe that higher income, well-educated customers are likely to disproportionately obtain access, and consequently benefit, from the informational spillovers that nudniks disseminate.
-Third, if firms change their behavior or products in response to nudnik activism, the question is whether these changes benefit most (or all) other consumers, or mainly (if not solely) cater to the preferences of nudnik consumers.
-If nudnik-imposed changes cater to nudniks’ preferences, nudnik consumers’ demographic traits again matter a great deal from a distributional perspective.
+This response addresses three central distributional concerns arising from the Theory of the Nudnik.
+First, as the authors acknowledge, owing to technological advances and the use of big data, sellers are increasingly able to target nudnik consumers ex ante, before they are even able to speak out.
+As a result, sellers often treat nudniks more favorably than they do non-complainers, seeking either to either silence them or to keep their business.
+Therefore, nudniks’ demographic traits may be significant from a distributional perspective.
+Empirical evidence suggests that it is often upper-class, better educated customers who feel entitled enough to complain.
+As a result, a nudnik-based segmentation of consumers could possibly yield regressive distributional outcomes, transferring wealth from lower income consumers to those who are already better off.
+Second, to the extent that nudniks do manage to (at least partially) voice or make public their dissatisfaction, it is important to identify who benefits from this reputational information.
+Here, there is reason to believe that higher income, well-educated customers are likely to disproportionately obtain access, and consequently benefit, from the informational spillovers that nudniks disseminate.
+Third, if firms change their behavior or products in response to nudnik activism, the question arises as to whether these changes benefit most (or all) other consumers, or mainly (if not solely) cater to the preferences of nudnik consumers.
+If nudnik-driven changes cater to nudniks’ preferences, nudnik consumers’ demographic traits again matter a great deal from a distributional perspective.